1ForeverHD/TopbarPlus/docs/index.md

 This constructs an empty ``32x32`` icon on the topbar.

 !!! info
     The order icons appear are determined by their construction sequence.
 Icons constructed first will have a smaller order therefore will appear left of icons with a higher order.
 You can modify this behaviour using [icon:setOrder].
+Icon orders by default are ``1+(totalCreatedIcons*0.01)``, so 1.01, 1.02, 1.03, etc.

 To add an image and label, do:
 ```lua